Hidden Braces vs. Invisalign

 - Closely spaced teeth

 The first step to having lingual braces fit, is a consultation where your doctor will determine if lingual braces are right for your case.
 He or she will take pictures, 3D models, and x-ray to assist them in decision making.

 On the day you have your back braces placed, your doctor will place a cement on the back of your teeth.
 Then they will glue each metal bracket to the inside.
 By placing them on the inside, the braces are hidden from public view.
 Only you can see and feel them.
 The process is similar to having regular frontal braces placed.

 Every eight weeks, you will return to have the braces adjusted and a new wire placed.
 Your orthodontist may extend or shorten this interval depending on your case.

-The amount of time that you need to wear your braces depends on your condition and your doctor’s opinion.
+The amount of time that you be in braces depends on your condition and your doctor’s opinion.

 Finding an orthodontist that is right for you

 It is important that you have a doctor assist you in making the decision of whether to having lingual braces or Invisalign.
-This guide is not a substitute for professional medical judgement.
+This guide is not a substitute for a professional orthodontic assessment.